Octonionic Magical Supergravity, Niemeier Lattices, and Exceptional and Hilbert Modular Forms: The Exceptional Cone

 \section{The Exceptional Cone}

-In this section we shall review the exceptional cone defined by the exceptional Jordan algebra $J_3^{\mathbb{O}}$ following the formulation given by Elkies and Gross \cite{MR1411589} who studied the lattices defined by elements of $J_3^{\mathbb{O}}$ over the integral octonions.
+In this section we shall review the exceptional cone defined by the exceptional Jordan algebra $J_3^{\mathbb{O}}$ following the formulation given in \cite{MR1411589} where the lattices defined by elements of $J_3^{\mathbb{O}}$ over the integral octonions were studied.
 We shall denote the division algebra of octonions as $\mathbb{O}$ and, following \cite{MR1411589}, label $J(a,b,c;x,y,z)$ as the elements of $ J_3^{\mathbb{O}}$ of the form \eq J= \left(

 \right)~, \en where $a,b,c \in \mathbb{R}$ and $x,y,z \in \mathbb{O}$.
 The exceptional cone $\mathcal{C}$ in $J_3^{\mathbb{O}}$ is defined by those elements $J$ which are positive semidefinite i.e., they satisfy the conditions